Mat2801/project2-tic-tac-toe/README.md

 - As a User I don't have a PC or laptop at home and usually do my gaming via my mobile phone.
 - As a user, I want to easily understand how to play the game.
 - As a user, I want to enjoy playing the game so that I can recommend it to others.
 - As a user, I would like to easily access the rules of the game.
-- As a user, I would like to see the controls of the game easily.
 - As a user, I want to be able to play the game as many times as I wish.
 - As a user, I want the game website to be easy to navigate so I can find the game and the instructions quickly.